Follow These Rules for Effective Virtual Meetings Every Time

 Free-form Discussions: A free-form discussion is best when you need to brainstorm or actively work out new solutions to existing problems.
 This type of communication format is not limited by strict guidelines, giving all participants more freedom to express themselves and respond to others.

-While these meeting structures will help you collaborate with meeting attendees based on their needs and the topic at hand, they won’t completely prevent ideas from getting lost during or after a meeting.
+While these meeting structures will help you collaborate with meeting attendees or team members based on their needs and the topic at hand, they won’t completely prevent ideas from getting lost during or after a productive meeting.
 So, let’s look at a few different ways to make sure your best ideas aren’t forgotten.

 Make sure ideas aren’t lost during a meeting